 Over the next few years, God gathered others around Robert & Helen and the church began in September 1999 with four families meeting in homes, with the first public Sunday meeting in July 2000.
 After renting halls for Sundays, the church moved into the Centre in 2010 and began to develop other activities, too.
 You can see the words ‘Living, Loving, Worshipping, Witnessing, Serving and Sending’ stitched into the banner hanging in the main hall, a banner made in faith before we even had a building to hang it in.

 Leadership and Teams

-BCC is led by a team made of Robert Holden, Helen Holden and Rhoda Yeomans.
-They are responsible for the overall direction and activities of the church.
-Robert as the senior Leader or Pastor is employed part-time.
+BCC is currently led by a Leadership Transition Team, who are responsible for the overall direction and activities of the church.
 This team is assisted by a larger group of people who lead Small Groups and Teams within BCC.

 Meeting in homes or other venues during the week, Small Groups are the main place for support and care of adults in the church.
 Each has leaders to co-ordinate the group.
 Click here to enquire about joining a group.

 Teams look after all our different activities and are run by volunteers.
 If you’re interested in serving on one of our teams, click here.

 As a registered charity (RCN 20047108, CHY 1446) we have a team of trustees supervising finances and governance.
 They are Pauline Hughes, Will Langrell and Nigel Snell.

 If you’d like to support the church, you can Donate via Paypal.

 We are linked together with a family of other churches and ministries across Ireland and the UK through Plumbline Ministries.
 Through these we enjoy leadership support and training, special joint events and a team of visiting speakers.